1838 New Jersey gubernatorial election

-The 1838 New Jersey gubernatorial election was held on 26 October 1838 in order to elect the governor of New Jersey.
-Incumbent Whig governor William Pennington was re-elected by the New Jersey General Assembly as he ran unopposed.
+The 1838 New Jersey gubernatorial election was held on October 26, 1838, in order to elect the governor of New Jersey.
+Incumbent Whig governor William Pennington was re-elected by the New Jersey General Assembly.

 General election

-On election day, 26 October 1838, incumbent Whig governor William Pennington was re-elected by the New Jersey General Assembly as he ran unopposed, thereby retaining Whig control over the office of governor.
+On election day, October 26, 1838, incumbent Whig governor William Pennington was re-elected by the New Jersey General Assembly thereby retaining Whig control over the office of governor.
 Pennington was sworn in for his second term that same day.